ingonyama-zk/developer-docs/docs/icicle/primitives/poseidon.md

 ## Using Poseidon Hash

 ICICLE Poseidon hash is implemented for GPU and parallelization is performed for each element of the state rather than for each state.
+What that means is we calculate multiple hash-sums over multiple pre-images in parallel, rather than going block by block over the input vector.

+So for Poseidon of arity 2 and input of size 1024 * 2, we would expect 1024 elements of output.
+Which means each block would be of size 2 and that would result in 1024 Poseidon hashes being preformed.

 ### Supported API